firstbirdtech/api-docs/source/includes/_userprovisioning.md

 `DELETE /v1/companies/{companyId}/users/{email}`

 **Note for Deleting user without pre-provisioning:**
-* This will delete the user in Firstbird irreversibly
+* This will delete the user in the Employee Referrals systems irreversibly